wp-plugins/rs-feedburner/readme.txt

 You can redirect both your main WordPress feed and your comments feed if you like.
 (Comments feed is optional since not everyone uses it.)

-This plugin is a fork of the FeedBurner Feedsmith plugin.
+This plugin is a fork of the original FeedBurner Feedsmith plugin by Steve Smith.
 Since it was discontinued, I picked up where it left off so we all can have an actively updated plugin.

 Features: